Collect ArcSight CEF logs

 Make sure you have the following prerequisites:

-• Google SecOps instance
+• A Google SecOps instance

-• A Windows 2016 or later, or a Linux host with systemd
+• Windows Server 2016 or later, or Linux host with systemd

-• If running behind a proxy, firewall ports are open
+• If running behind a proxy, ensure firewall ports are open per the Bindplane agent requirements

-• Privileged access to OpenText portal
+• Access to the OpenText support portal to download SmartConnector

 Get Google SecOps ingestion authentication file